Calculator

 For in-vitro laboratory research planning.
 Not medical advice.

-How retatrutide trial titration is structured
+How reta trial titration is structured

-Phase 3 retatrutide trials use a slow weekly ladder: 1 mg → 2 mg → 4 mg → 8 mg → 12 mg, with 4 weeks at each step.
+Phase 3 reta trials use a slow weekly ladder: 1 mg → 2 mg → 4 mg → 8 mg → 12 mg, with 4 weeks at each step.
 That's a 16-week escalation phase before the maintenance window at the top dose.
 Slower titration is used at trial sites that report higher GI events; faster is used at sites where tolerability is good.

 The ladder is not linear because GI side-effect risk scales with the percentage jump in dose, not the absolute mg.
 Going from 1 to 2 mg is a 100% jump, but tolerability is generally fine.
 Going from 8 to 12 mg is a 50% jump, but the absolute mg increase is larger and the glucagon-component effects are more noticeable.
 The default settings here apply a uniform step size for simplicity; real trial schedules use varied steps.